Shellmaster/phantomjs/README.md

 Image based on pure Debian docker image.

-this is a basic phantomjs with all examples, mostly used for rasterize.js (screen capture) - SSL is being supported
+this is a basic phantomjs with all examples, mostly used for rasterize.js (screen capture) - SSL is supported

 Usage example for a screen-shot: